ROCm/HIP/docs/how-to/hip_porting_guide.rst

 CUDA provides separate driver and runtime APIs, while HIP uses a single API.
 The two CUDA APIs generally provide similar functionality and are mostly interchangeable.
-However, the CUDA driver API enables fine-grained control over the kernel-level initialization, contexts, and module management.
-While the runtime API automatically manages contexts and modules.
+However, the CUDA driver API enables fine-grained control over the kernel-level initialization, contexts, and module management, while the runtime API automatically manages contexts and modules.
 The driver API is suitable for applications that need tight integration with other systems, or require advanced control over GPU resources.